Leaky Gut & Treatments

 - Small and large intestines

 Enzymes in the stomach and small intestine digest and break down nutrients from the foods and drinks that the body uses for energy, growth, and repair.
 There are openings in the walls that allow water and nutrients to pass into the bloodstream while the toxic/harmful substances are kept inside.
-With a leaky gut, the openings begin to widen and allow food particles, bacteria, and toxins to enter directly into the blood.
+The openings begin to widen with a leaky gut and allow food particles, bacteria, and toxins to enter directly into the blood.

 There is also a wide array of bacteria known as gut microbiota.
 These bacteria help with digestion, protect the walls, and support immune function.
 Research has found that imbalances in the gut microbiota can trigger an immune system response.
 The response causes inflammation and a higher probability of intestinal permeability or IP.
 Intestinal permeability looks at the ease of substances leaking out of the intestines and into the blood.